Rang3l2/HTB-Walkthroughs/Medium-Unicode.md

 ## Walkthrough

-The tester started by performing an nmap scan.
+The tester started by performing an nmap scan in order to uncover the running services with open ports.

 ```
 # Nmap 7.93 scan initiated Sun Dec  3 13:31:08 2023 as: nmap -p 80,22 -A -oA service_scan 10.10.11.126